preethamdandu/autsai-messaging-backend/README.md

 5. Place the JSON file in the project root directory
 6. Update the filename in `firebaseConfig.js` if needed

+**Important:** The Firebase service account key is not included in this repository for security reasons.
+You need to add your own Firebase credentials.

 ### 4. Start the Server
 ```bash
 node index.js